FMST 101-01 |

 |

-Cross-listed with ENGL 101-01.
-Much of new media is touted as being distinctly interactive.
+Cross-listed with ENGL 101-05.
+New media is considered distinctly interactive.
 In this class we will unpack and explore interactivity and the interactive, historically, culturally and aesthetically.
-We will work through a variety of media, from the obviousvideo games, interactive films, choose your own adventure novelsto the less obviousthe novel, the art gallery, the film.
+We will work through a variety of media, from the obvious (video games, interactive films, choose your own adventure novels) to the less obvious (the novel, the art gallery, film).
 Interactivity, as a concept, will tie together a variety of objects and practices in this survey class.
 Ultimately, we will ask, what makes something interactive?
 How do passive and active media differ?
 What is the future of interactive media?
-Example works include Uncle Josh at the Moving Picture Show, Skyrim, Hersheypark, House of Leaves, The Under, Pry.

 |